jfb-h/synthetic-tourism/documents/papers/main.typ

 The constructions were completed in November 2016 and officially opened in early January 2017.
 The striking design features a conspicuous iceberg/wave structure made of glass that stands 110 meters tall.
 Designed by internationally renowned architects Herzog & de Meuron, who also created the Tate Modern in London and the 'Bird's Nest' Olympic Stadium in Beijing, the building is situated in a prominent location @alaily-mattar2018, and - on par with comparable iconic architectural landmarks @ghalejough2024 - has sparked extensive media coverage.
 These factors qualify it as a distinct type of exceptional architecture known as ‘star architecture’ @dreher2022.
-But the Elbphilharmonie also shares another attribute often associated with star architecture – it is “expensive and controversial” @alaily-mattar2022a[p.
+But the Elbphilharmonie also shares another attribute often associated with star architecture: it is “expensive and controversial” @alaily-mattar2022a[p.
 3].
 Initially estimated at 187 million euros, the construction cost eventually rose to 866 million euros, making it one of the most expensive concert halls ever built @hofmeister2021.
 During the selection process, there were some controversies, notably the awarding of the design contract to architects Herzog & de Meuron without an open bidding process or architectural competition @alaily-mattar2021a[p.
 101].
 From a functional perspective, the structure serves as a concert hall, which also includes a hotel and private residences.